Enrollment

 Enrollment Process

-The Didactic Regulations require that, to get access the master’s degree in Information Engineering for Digital Medicine, prospect students must meet specific requirements related to:
+To get access to the master’s degree in Information Engineering for Digital Medicine, the Didactic Regulations require that prospective students must meet specific requirements related to:

 • Curricular disciplines (that is, students must have gained a certain number of credits in specific subject areas).